The Need for Analytics

 Every app analytics tool is going to have its pros and cons, the key is to find the one that fits best with your business objectives.

-In order to perform an analysis, a tool needs to gather the data.
+To perform an analysis, a tool needs to gather the data.

-Quantitative data points are numerical in nature.
+Quantitative data points are numerical.

 Qualitative data allows you to make better decisions on the User Experience of your app by enabling you to evaluate opinions that surface in your team.